Dog Parks

 Dog parks are a great way to socialise your dog and get them some off-leash exersise in a safe area.

-2. Weather or not you are supervising your dog
+2. Whether or not you and the other dog owners are supervising your dog

-DO NOT simply let your dog go and do what they want even though it is an enclosed dog area.
-Also step in and help your dog if the game gets too rough for them or if there are multiple dogs chasing them.
+Please DO NOT let your dog go and do what they want, just because it is an enclosed dog area.

-It is important to know that dog parks are classed as public spaces and even though you may not need to have the best recall, you will need to understand Canine body language and respond to keep your dog safe and happy as well as to prevent your dog from attacking or intimadating other dogs
+Even fenced-in dog parks are classed as public spaces.
+While you may not need to have the best recall, you will need to understand what's going on and respond to keep your dog safe and happy, as well as to prevent your dog from attacking or intimidating other dogs.

 Good Dog Park Etiquette

-- Make sure your dog is up to date on their immunisation vaccines and flea and worming treatments.
+- Ensure your dog is up to date on their vaccinations and flea and worming treatments.

-- Ensure your dog is not sick or on heat.
+- Ensure your dog is not sick or in heat.

 - Avoid bringing Food and treats as this may cause a fight.